 |Income||Average Net Cost|

 |30K - 48K||$17,979|

 If you graduate from Hardin–Simmons University, then you can expect to earn an average of $48,300 per year.
 You also have a 90% chance of being employed after 10 years.

 Hardin–Simmons University is located at 2200 Hickory, Abilene TX 79698-0001

 Hardin–Simmons University has a violent crime rate of less than .01% and a property crime rate of less than .01%.
 Abilene has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Hardin–Simmons University is known for it's academic work in the following disciplines:

-Hardin–Simmons University's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Criminal Justice, and Communications.
+Hardin–Simmons University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Religious Studies, and Engineering.
 Here are some of Hardin–Simmons University's most famous alumni: